mft2023/LibraryProject/README.md

 An input from a DataFrame is either a string or nan.
 The functions convert strings only, if the input is a nan, then return nan or an empty string.
 The data types of input and output in each function are described.
 - Date format: [`clean_date_format`](https://github.com/mft2023/LibraryProject/blob/b27b4965254068d958ec74700d883622952847ee/Analysis.py#L17) function (input: string, output: datetime or '').
   This function tries to convert the string into datetime.
-  The dates are separated by special characters, therefore, turn the special characters into '-' if they are not located in the start or end location.
-  Try each date format to convert to datetime.
+  Year, month, and day are separated by special characters, therefore, remove all special characters and convert to datetime.
 If it cannot convert to datetime successfully, then return empty string.
-  In order to read the date correctly, it should have 8 digits (YYYY, MM, DD).
-If 8 digits are available, convert to datetime.
-Otherwise, return an empty string.
 - Published year format: [`clean_published_year`](https://github.com/mft2023/LibraryProject/blob/b27b4965254068d958ec74700d883622952847ee/Analysis.py#L45) function (input: string, output: datetime or '').
   This function tries to convert the string into years in datetime.
   If the function cannot convert dates into years, return an empty string.